 Use the SET LOG_FILE/ENABLE command to reenable output to an open log file.
-After you reenable logging, RSTS/E displays a \$ prompt followed by a period (\$.), to indicate that logging is in effect.
-If you issue the SET LOG_FILE/ENABLE command when no log file is open, RSTS/E displays an error message.
-If you issue the command when logging is already enabled, then RSTS/E ignores the command.
+After you reenable logging, RSTS/E displays the DCL \$ prompt followed by a period (\$.), to indicate that logging is in effect.
+If you issue the SET LOG FILE/ENABLE command when no log file is open, RSTS/E displays an error message.
+If you issue the command when logging is already enabled, RSTS/E ignores the command.